PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 After a slab has been created, a vacuum layer can be added.
 It is also possible to add one or more adsorbates.

-.. autofunction:: ase.lattice.surface.AddVacuum
+.. autofunction:: ase.lattice.surface.add_vacuum
-.. autofunction:: ase.lattice.surface.AddAdsorbate
+.. autofunction:: ase.lattice.surface.add_adsorbate

 General crystal structures